Locations:

 Diagnosis and Tests

 Your healthcare provider will perform a physical exam and review your symptoms.
-They may palpate (press) on your calf muscles to check for areas of tenderness or swelling.
+They may palpate (press on) your calf muscles to check for areas of tenderness or swelling.

 Management and Treatment

-How are pulled calf muscles treated?
+How is a torn calf treated?

 • Ice: Put an ice pack or cold compress on your calf muscles for 20 minutes every two hours.
 Don’t apply ice directly to your skin.